xrpcafe/xrpl-bulk-minting/README.md

 ## Preparation
 Before you start, make sure you have the following:
-* A folder with all the images/media of your NFT collection.
-Supported file formats include JPG, PNG, GIF, MP3, and MP4.
-If you are using GIF, MP3, or MP4, it is recommended to include image thumbnails in the metadata so marketplaces can best support the collection.
+* A folder with all the images/media.
 * A folder with all the metadata files.
 Each metadata file must be named according to the corresponding media file (e.g. 1.json for 1.png).
+If you are using GIF, MP3, or MP4, it is recommended to include image thumbnails in the metadata so marketplaces can best support the collection.
+Thumbnails would require an additional upload of a thumbnails folder.

 We recommend using one of these metadata standards:
 * XLS-24: https://github.com/XRPLF/XRPL-Standards/discussions/69